TheFox/imapd/README.md

 # IMAPd

-IMAP server (library) written in PHP.
+IMAP server (library) written in pure PHP.

 ## Why this project?
 Believe it or not, **email is still the killer feature of the Internet**.
 There are tons of projects for accessing and fetching emails from an IMAP/POP3 server.
 But there are not so many providing a programmatically interface to serve emails to an email client.